mina126/first-project-SQL/README.md

 7. Generate the findings based on insights – Document key takeaways and trends
 8. Write the documentation + commentary – Summarize methodology, challenges, and outcomes
 9. Publish the data to GitHub Pages – Make the project publicly accessible

+# Data Exploration Notes
+- What are your initial observations with this dataset ?
+  - The dataset contains company layoff data, with at least 4 essential columns for analysis
+  - Some columns contain NULL values, particularly in layoff percentages and funding amounts
+  - Duplicate records exist, especially for companies with multiple layoff events
+  - Industry categories are inconsistent (e.g., "Crypto Startup" vs. "Crypto")
+  - Date fields are stored as text, requiring conversion to a proper date format
+  - There are irrelevant columns that are not necessary for our analysis

+  # Data Cleaning
+- What do we expect the clean data to look like ?
+-The dataset should be structured and ready for analysis, following these constraints:
+  - ✅ Only relevant columns should be retained
+  - ✅ All data types should be appropriate for the contents of each column
+  - ✅ No column should contain NULL values unless necessary